johnnyk1090/Deep-Dive-into-CNNs-Batch-Normalization-Evaluation/README.md

 Here're some of the project's best features:

-*   SOTA classes for plotting the channels parameters and activation functions
+*   SOTA classes for plotting the channels, parameters and activation functions
 *   Batch Normalization (take the output of each neuron --> calculate the mean and the std variance --> normalize the output --> scale and shift them --> pass the parameters to the activation functions)
 *   CNNs